banq/jivejdon/readme.md

 ``````

-These is no field for last reply post status in jivejdon database, its all states are from posted events projection.
+There is no special field  for last replyies state in jiveThread, all states are from posted events projection.

 When a user post a new ForumMessage, a ReplyMessageCreatedEvent event will be saved to event store: JiveMessage,  simultaneously refresh the snapshot of event: ForumThreadState.